-In summary, 19 items for the Nogoa-Mackenzie WSS were sampled, of which the Authority considers that:
+In the Draft Report, 19 items for the Nogoa-Mackenzie WSS were sampled, of which the Authority considered that:

-- (a) 13 items are prudent and efficient and have been retained as forecast expenditure (although there are some adjustments to timing of expenditures); - (b) five items are prudent but not efficient, requiring adjustment to forecast expenditure; and - (c) one item is prudent but insufficient information was available to assess efficiency.
+- (a) 13 items were prudent and efficient and were retained as forecast expenditure (although there were some adjustments to timing of expenditures); - (b) five items were prudent but not efficient, requiring adjustment to forecast expenditure; and

+(c) one item was prudent but insufficient information was available to assess efficiency.

-Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority has recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.
+Further, as noted in Volume 1, after a consideration of all its consultants' reviews, the Authority recommended that a 10% saving be applied to all non-sampled and sampled items for which there was insufficient information.